 Mobile banking in particular has higher penetration than bricks and mortar banks in emerging markets.
 The unbanked in emerging markets are moving away from cash and leapfrogging conventional bricks and mortar banking.
 Instead, they have opted for mobile-based banking and payment services for processing deposits for wages and powering peer to peer transfers.

 Other prominent examples of mobile payment systems include Pay TM in India and WePay and Alipay in China.
 These solutions have thrived off a peer-to-peer infrastructure and clever use of QR codes for cashless, proximity-based transactions.
 Their success is due largely to the ability to rapidly scale and implement new payment ecosystems across consumer mobile devices.

 As the cashless economy accelerates, there is a risk that those most in need will be left behind.
 The World Bank’s latest statistics put the current global unbanked population at 1.7 billion in 2018.
 While this figure is down 800,000 from 2.5 billion in 2011, achieving a goal of zero unbanked citizens will be difficult if we rely on construction of typical bricks and mortar banks, as shown by the astonishing uptake of mobile subscriptions compared with fixed-telephone subscriptions below:

-Felix is perfectly placed to drive this innovation: it is a software-only mobile point of sale solution (#SoftPOS), that can be installed onto existing handsets in minutes.
+Felix is perfectly placed to drive this innovation and facilitate the adoption of contactless payments: it is a software-only mobile point of sale solution (#SoftPOS), that can be installed onto existing handsets in minutes.
 Felix offers a cost-effective means for small businesses to take card payments on mobile – with Felix, people already have the payments terminal in their hand (their smart device) and can accept #mobilepayments instantly and securely.
 It also opens local markets to global consumers under the common EMV standards, set by Mastercard, Visa and other global card brands.